rtorrent-community/rtorrent-docs/docs/index.rst

 written by and for the community.
 See also the `homepage of the community project`_ and the `community wiki`_.

+*rTorrent* is written in C++ and uses the ``ncurses`` library to provide a textual user interface.
+It can be used in a (SSH) terminal session together with a terminal multiplexer like ``tmux``, providing a very lean bittorrent solution.
+Using its XMLRPC remote control API, alternative user interfaces can be provided by web clients like `ruTorrent`_, or command line clients like `pyrocore`_ and its ``rtcontrol`` command.

 The :doc:`overview` chapter offers you a guided tour through this manual, or browse through the table of contents below to find what you're looking for.